 - Orientation or Training

-- Minimum 2 hours each for meetings twice a month
+- Minimum 2 hours each for 2 meetings a month

 - Willingness to respond to emails, phone calls from new and current members.
 Contact community grps